haskell-distributed/haskell-distributed.github.com/tutorials/2ch.md

 In Cloud Haskell, the system topology is determined by your choice of _Cloud Haskell Backend_.
-The basic topology that Cloud Haskell currently ships with is determined by the [`simplelocalnet`][1] backend, which provides for a fully connected grid of nodes with optional master-slave configuration.
+The basic topology that Cloud Haskell currently ships with is determined by the [`simplelocalnet`][1] backend, which provides for a fully connected grid of nodes with optional controller-worker configuration.
 This backend allows nodes to discover one another using UDP multicast.
 It is a zero-configuration backend designed to get you going with Cloud Haskell quickly without imposing any particular structure on your application.